(See also Overview of Fungal Infections.)

 Bronchoalveolar lavage or tissue biopsy may be necessary to obtain histology specimens; serologic testing and culture of urine, blood, and sputum specimens are also done.
 Because culturing Histoplasma can pose a severe biohazard to laboratory personnel, the laboratory should be notified of the suspected diagnosis.

 Microscopic histopathology can strongly suggest the diagnosis, particularly in patients with AIDS and extensive infections; in such patients, intracellular yeasts may be seen in Wright- or Giemsa-stained peripheral blood or buffy coat specimens.
-Fungal culture confirms the diagnosis.
+Fungal culture confirms the diagnosis of histoplasmosis.
 Lysis-centrifugation or culture of buffy coat improves the yield from blood specimens.
 DNA probes can rapidly identify the fungus once growth occurs in the laboratory.

 A test for H. capsulatum antigen is sensitive and specific, particularly when simultaneous serum and urine specimens are tested; however, cross-reactivity with other fungi (Coccidioides immitis, Blastomyces dermatitidis, Paracoccidioides brasiliensis, Penicillium marneffei) has been noted.